Tuesday, December 27, 2005

 Don’t even get me started on what makes authentic Bouillabaisse – I don’t care.
 If you want, call this soup “Bourride” – another term for Provencal fish soup that is not as common in US and thus less controversial.
 There are probably as many versions of these soups as there are cooks in Marseille.
 Three things all Provencal versions have in common are fin fish, star anise, and saffron.
 I also use leeks, tomatoes, peppers, garlic, and a touch of cream.
 I love this soup in any season.
 Its amber broth has rejuvenating powers that make a sunny day even brighter and a rainy day more cheerful.

 Mediterranean sea bass (a.k.a. branzino) and Sea Bream (a.k.a. orata, dorade, dorado) are my favorite fish to use for this soup.
 They are small, delicate, and flavorful, and their frames fit easily into a stock pot for the broth.
 Making fish stock is not nearly as hard as it sounds.
 If you ask your fishmonger for help, you don’t even have to know how to clean the fish.
-Tell him that you want the gills and fins removed, the fish scaled, gutted, and filleted.
+Tell him that you want the gills and fins removed, the fish scaled, gutted, filleted, and the fillets skinned.
 But ask him to give you the fish frames with heads, so that you can make the stock.

 For a lazy man’s bouillabaisse – a fantastic and easy dinner – use store bought fish stock and 1 Lb of any white fleshed fish: cod, haddock, halibut, turbot, sole, or flounder.